 make install

-5. If you need to distribute it to an environment without Homebrew, you can use otool to modify the paths.
+5. If you need to distribute it to an environment without Homebrew, you can use otool and install_name_tool to modify the paths.

 The macOS version of ImageTrans has already integrated SANE, allowing you to directly use scanners like the old fi-6130 for scanning.